ENG517/Procedure/greensteinm/greenstein-ebay-list-item.md

    - Confirm the best category (e.g., Electronics > Cell Phones > Smartphones).

 **3. Write the listing title.**
    - Be descriptive but concise.
-Include brand, model, size, and condition.
+Include brand, model, and size.
+If there is room, feel free to include some of the item's defining features.
    - Example: *Apple iPhone 13 Pro Max – 256GB – Graphite (Unlocked)*

 **4. Select item specifics.**